marctrem/usbarmory-wiki-fork/Terms-of-Use.md

 limitations of liabilities shall apply in lieu of sections 1 and 2 above:
-Concerning claims for damages, claims for compensation of expenses and other liability claims, whether arising in contract, tort, breach of statutory duty or otherwise under these terms the following applies: F-Secure, its licensors, its distributors or its suppliers shall be liable without restriction for i) damage caused intentionally or through gross negligence, ii) for claims according to the German/Austrian Product Liability Act and iii) in the case of violating life, body or health.
+Concerning claims for damages, claims for compensation of expenses and other liability claims, whether arising in contract, tort, breach of statutory duty or otherwise under these terms the following applies: WithSecure, its licensors, its distributors or its suppliers shall be liable without restriction for i) damage caused intentionally or through gross negligence, ii) for claims according to the German/Austrian Product Liability Act and iii) in the case of violating life, body or health.
 In case of simple negligence, the following
-applies: F-Secure, its licensors, its distributors or its suppliers shall only be liable insofar as it has breached an essential contractual obligation (cardinal contractual obligation).
+applies: WithSecure, its licensors, its distributors or its suppliers shall only be liable insofar as it has breached an essential contractual obligation (cardinal contractual obligation).
 This liability shall be restricted to the contractually typical and foreseeable damage in the case of material and pecuniary damages.

 **Compensation for damages or loss**.
-You shall indemnify, defend and hold harmless F-Secure, its employees, officers, licensors, distributors, suppliers (collectively the “Indemnitees”) against (i) any and all costs, charges, claims, damages, liabilities incurred and/or proceedings taken against any of the Indemnitees due to your illegal conduct and/or violation of rights of third
+You shall indemnify, defend and hold harmless WithSecure, its employees, officers, licensors, distributors, suppliers (collectively the “Indemnitees”) against (i) any and all costs, charges, claims, damages, liabilities incurred and/or proceedings taken against any of the Indemnitees due to your illegal conduct and/or violation of rights of third